Non-trivial bundles and Algebraic Classical Field Theory: Introduction

-This task was done in the last decade, in which another treatment was developed that drew inspirations from perturbative quantum field theories in the algebraic fashion \cite{renormalizationgroup} and which is closer in spirit to the von Neumann-Koopman formalism.
-Indeed, it emphasises more the observables's point of view and deals directly with the configuration space as an infinite dimensional manifold but modelled now over locally convex spaces.
-Here one relies heavily on the clarifications given in the last thirty years about the most appropriate calculus on such complicated spaces (see, \textit{e.g.}, \cite{mb,convenient}).
-Based on such ideas, and moreover using as inputs also some crucial notions belonging to microlocal analysis, one of the authors (RB) in collaboration with Klaus Fredenhagen and Pedro Lauridsen Ribeiro \cite{acftstructure}, have formalised the new treatment for the case of scalar fields on globally hyperbolic spacetimes.
-As advertised above, it is one of the main aims of the present paper to generalise such treatment to the more complicated situation in which fields are sections of fibre bundles.
-At first sight the idea looks straightforward to implement, however it contains some not trivial subtleties whose treatment needs a certain degree of care.
+As advertised above, it is one of the main aims of the present paper to generalise such treatment to the more complicated situation in which fields are sections of fiber bundles.
+There are plenty of examples in the physics literature dealing with such structures, one for all being the case of nonlinear $\sigma$-models (wave maps in the mathematicians' language).
+At first sight the idea looks straightforward to implement, however it contains some subtleties whose treatment needs a certain degree of care.
 Indeed, in our general setting, images of the fields are never linear spaces and moreover, the global configuration space has only a manifold structure.
-This forces us to generalize many notions like the support of functionals, or their central notion of locality/additivity, over configuration space, which can be given in two different formulations, one global that uses the notion of relative support already used in \cite{gravbrunetti} and a local one that uses the notion of charts over configuration space seen as a infinite dimensional manifold.
-It is gratifying that both notions give equivalent results, as shown \textit{e.g.}\ in Proposition~\ref{prop additivity}.
+This forces us to generalize many notions like the support of functionals, or the central notion of locality/additivity, over configuration space, which can be given in two different formulations: a global formulation that uses the notion of relative support already used in \cite{gravbrunetti} and a local one that uses the notion of charts over configuration space seen as a infinite dimensional manifold.
+It is gratifying that both notions give equivalent results, as shown \textit{e.g.}\ in Proposition~\ref{prop_1_additivity}.

 We summarize the content of this article.

 Section~$2$ is devoted to the geometrical tools used in the rest of the article: we introduce the classical geometrical formalism based on jet manifolds and then the infinite dimensional formalism.